 Karlsruhe Music High School

-- Teaching in the instrumental or vocal major subject
+- Lessons in the main instrumental or vocal subject

-- Classes in ear training, music theory, and music history
+- Lessons in aural training, music theory and musical analysis

 - Project work in orchestra and chamber music or choir and vocal ensemble